Multi-result sets

 GO

--- 2-set: users + their orders, filtered by a TVP of user IDs
+-- Users and their orders, filtered by a TVP of user IDs.

 CREATE PROCEDURE Users.usp_Get_Users_With_Orders_By_Tvp